-Policy Title: Eligibility
+Policy Title: Eligibility Process

-Institutions will establish eligibility for an HLC on-site evaluation for candidate status by completing HLC's Eligibility Process and by receiving a determination at the conclusion of that process that the institution is ready to schedule and prepare for a visit.
+Institutions participating in the Eligibility Process will establish eligibility for an HLC on-site evaluation for candidate status by completing HLC's Eligibility Process and by receiving a determination at the conclusion of that process that the institution is ready to schedule and prepare for a visit.
 An institution seeking an HLC on-site evaluation for candidate status shall provide sufficient evidence in writing that it meets the Eligibility Requirements.
 The determination that an institution meets the Eligibility Requirements will take place during the comprehensive evaluation for Candidacy.

-An institution may claim no official status with HLC prior to being granted candidate status.
+An institution participating in the Eligibility Process may claim no official status with HLC prior to being granted candidate status.